-Now, consider the following bands $\alpha=a_1a_2^{-1}a_3$ and $\beta=a_1b_2\epsilon_2^*c_2c_3^{-1}\epsilon_3^*b_3^{-1}$.
-Observe that $a_3^{-1}$ and $a_1$ are incomparable and also $b_3$ and $a_1$ are incomparable, then the product $\alpha\beta$ and $\beta\alpha$ are well defined and they are also bands, therefore $\Lambda'$ is an algebra of exponential growth and by Lemma \ref{exponential} then $\Lambda$ is so.
-One need some number theory argument to prove that the string algebras or skewed-gentle algebra having two independent bands are of exponential growth, see \cite[Lemma 1]{Sk87}.
+Now, consider the bands $\alpha=a_1a_2^{-1}a_3$ and $\beta=a_1b_2\epsilon_2^*c_2c_3^{-1}\epsilon_3^*b_3^{-1}$.
+Observe that $a_3^{-1}$ and $a_1$ are incomparable and also $b_3$ and $a_1$ are incomparable, then the products $\alpha\beta$ and $\beta\alpha$ are well defined and they are also bands, therefore $\Lambda'$ is an algebra of exponential growth and by Lemma \ref{exponential} then $\Lambda$ is so.
+One needs some number theory argument to prove that the string algebras or skewed-gentle algebras having two bands as before are of exponential growth, these number theory argument was given by Skowro\'nsky for a particular case in \cite[Lemma 1]{Sk87}.
 Finally, as we mention in Remark \ref{growth} mutations of quiver with potential preserve exponential growth property and flips of tagged triangulations are compatible with mutations of quiver with potential (cf. \cite[Theorem 30]{LF09}), then any Jacobian algebra associated to a triangulation of a sphere with 5 punctures is also of exponential growth. \end{proof}

-For an ideal triangulation $\TT$, the \textit{valency} val$_{\TT}(p)$ of a puncture $p\in\mathbb P$ is the number of arcs in $\TT$ incident to $p$, where each loop at p is counted twice.
+For an ideal triangulation $\TT$, the \textit{valency} val$_{\TT}(p)$ of a puncture $p\in\mathbb P$ is the number of arcs in $\TT$ incident to $p$, where each loop at $p$ is counted twice.

-\begin{rem} Let $\TT$ be a triangulation with no self-folded triangles of a marked surface with empty boundary $(S, \mathbb M)$ and $(Q(\TT), W(\TT)$ be the quiver with potential associated to the triangulation $\TT$.
+\begin{rem} Let $\TT$ be a triangulation with no self-folded triangles of a marked surface with empty boundary $(S, \mathbb M)$ and $(Q(\TT), W(\TT))$ be the quiver with potential associated to the triangulation $\TT$.

 \begin{enumerate} \item The quiver $Q(\TT)$ is a block-decomposable graph of blocks of type II, where a block of type II is a 3-cycle.
 See \cite{FST08} for details.

 \item If every puncture $p\in M$ has valency at least 3, then any arrow $\alpha$ of $Q(\TT)$ has exactly two arrows $\beta,\gamma$ starting at the terminal vertex of $\alpha$ and exactly one arrow $\delta$ ending at the terminal vertex of $\alpha$.
 Following Ladkani in \cite{Lad12} there are two functions $f, g:Q_1(\TT)\to Q_1(\TT)$ such that $\alpha f(\alpha)f^2(\alpha)$ is a 3-cycle arising from a triangle in $\TT$ and $(g^{n_\alpha-1}(\alpha))(g^{n_\alpha-2}(\alpha))\dots (g(\alpha))(\alpha)$ is a cycle surrounding a puncture $q$, where $n_\alpha=\min\{r>0 \mid g^r(\alpha)=\alpha\}$.